 To explain: The glasses we give to a child who has eyestrain are mild lenses to support the focusing system.
 We do not expect that the child will need these forever, or that these glasses will need to be increased in strength progressively over time.
 If a child becomes myopic we know that the first pair of glasses to correct myopia is the first of many.
 The need for glasses will grow, the vision will become more blurry as the child grows and the eye grows.

-Currently the best three evidence-based methods for controlling the progression of myopia are:
+Currently ( in May 2021) the best evidence-based methods for controlling the progression of myopia are:

 Ortho Keratology (ortho K) is the wearing of hard contact lenses over night while asleep.
 The lens is designed to mould the front of the eye into a new shape that allows the eye to see – it really is like a magic fix!
 It can take some time to get set up with ortho K and it isn’t suitable for everyone.
 We do find that most of our ortho K wearers love it, no need for glasses during the day! fabulous for sport and for the beach.
 Best of all your child can go to school for the day with no worries about contact lenses.